Skip to main content

 Professional social workers often hold undergraduate or graduate degrees in social work, but a fair amount of their knowledge comes from gaining on-the-job experience.
 As part of the social work values outlined in the NASW Code of Ethics, each social worker must practice within their scope of competence and avoid misrepresenting skills or experience to potential clients.

 Social workers must constantly strive to expand their knowledge base and competence in order to make meaningful contributions to the profession and those they serve.
-Social work is a lifelong learning commitment, and continuing education can take the form of any activity that expands a social worker’ knowledge and skill set: conducting personal study and research, attending webinars and conferences, or pursuing additional licenses or degrees.
+Social work is a lifelong learning commitment, and continuing education can take the form of any activity that expands a social worker’s knowledge and skill set: conducting personal study and research, attending webinars and conferences, or pursuing additional licenses or degrees.

 Pursue a Career in Social Work